lbighetti/football/README.md

 The Football app is an read-only API that displays results for football matches, which can also be filtered by league and/or season.

 Documentation for the API has been written using Swagger, and be accessed in the endpoint `/api/swagger` once the application is running.
-See below for more information.
+See [Development](#development) for more information.

 The app has been written in Elixir using the Phoenix framework, exposing http endpoints.
 There are two variants: one for JSON and one for protocol buffers.